Zukkari/reflection-template/readme.md

 # Java Reflection API

-*There is no such things as "good" or "bad".
-There are just things.
-The rest is caused by our values, shifting from day to day as they will.*

 Reflection allows the program to inspect objects and classes at **runtime**.
 Given any object, the reflection API allows the following: